liferay/generator-liferay-fragments/README.md

 [![NPM Publish Version][5]][6]

-# Liferay Fragments SDK
+# Liferay Fragments CLI

-This is an SDK for developing fragments for Liferay DXP.
+This is an CLI for developing fragments for Liferay DXP.
 It allows generating fragments from scratch, exporting them from a Liferay instance and importing them back.
 It also supports developing with your preferred desktop tools, while the SDK watches your changes and sends them to a Liferay instance, so that you can try them in your browser immediately (or almost).

 ## Requirements